"He was looking forward to the city that has foundations, whose designer and builder is God."

 If You Want to Understand Me

-from Christianity Today is a good place to start.
+THIS STORY from Christianity Today is a good place to start.
 I attended the TOGETHER FOR THE GOSPEL Conference mentioned in the story.
 Also, I've been accepted at THE SOUTHERN BAPTIST THEOLOGICAL SEMINARY, which is mentioned in the story along with its president, AL MOHLER.
 Gretchen and I are planning to move to Louisville after Christmas.

-my family back in Tiffin is particularly puzzled by my theological convictions.
+I think maybe my family back in Tiffin is particularly puzzled by my theological convictions.
 The last few paragrpahs of the CT story capture my heart pretty accurately:

 Those fearing a new pitched battle can rest easy.
 That's not because the debate will go away—for the foreseeable future, the spread of Calvinism will force many evangelicals to pick sides.
 And it's not because mission will trump doctrine—young people seem to reject this dichotomy.